Martyred FC man laid to rest in Bannu

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-A large number of people including military and civil officials attended the funeral prayer at Musakhel village in Domail tehsil.
-He was laid to rest with a state honours in his ancestral graveyard.
+A large number of people, including military and civil officials, attended the funeral prayers at Musakhel village in Domail tehsil.
+He was laid to rest with state honours in his ancestral graveyard.

-A large number of people including military and civil officials attended the funeral prayer at Musakhel village in Domail tehsil.
-He was laid to rest with a state honours in his ancestral graveyard.
+A large number of people, including military and civil officials, attended the funeral prayers at Musakhel village in Domail tehsil.
+He was laid to rest with state honours in his ancestral graveyard.